Introduction to Open Source Program Offices

 Assessing open source adoption is critical because it sets the foundation for successful open source operations.
 Without proper understanding and adoption of open source, an OSPO may not be effective in achieving the desired outcomes.

-βοΈ Open Source Software (or open works) Usage: Evaluate the level of open source software usage within your organization.
+βοΈ Open Source Software Usage: Evaluate the level of open source software usage within your organization.
 Are there any specific open source projects that are widely used?
 Are there any projects that are critical to the organization’s operations?

 βοΈ Knowledge and Understanding of Open Source: Evaluate the level of knowledge and understanding of open source within your organization.
 Are the different actors that will be or are currently involved in open source familiar with open source licensing models and requirements?
 Do they understand the benefits and risks of using open source software?